 We cover some typical scenarios below, but it's generally best to talk to your loan officer if you have specific questions.

-VA loan denial isn't uncommon.
-According to HMDA data, 12% of VA loan applications received a denial in Q2 of 2022, compared to 17% of FHA loans.
+VA loan denial isn't uncommon, but your odds are generally better with a VA loan.
+According to HMDA data, 12.93% of VA loan applications received a denial in 2022, compared to 17.29% of FHA loans and 17.9% of conventional loans.

 While not uncommon, many scenarios may be preventable.
 Here are the most common reasons VA loans get denied and how you can prevent heartbreak during the homebuying process.